jebelz/GEO/README.md

       these problems are resolved in Clifford Algebras, specifically __Cl__(3, R),
       the Clifford algebra of
-      \f$\mathbb R^3\f$.
+      $\mathbb R^3$.
 It is implemented in blades.py

-      @subsection quat Quaternions
+### Quaternions
-      Versors are limited, in that they must have unit norm, thus only the Grassmann product is allowed.
+Versors are limited, in that they must have unit norm, thus only the
+      Grassmann product is allowed.
 The space is not closed under the inner, outer, odd, and even products as well as addition and subtraction.
       Hence, for fun, they are implemented in geo/desic/hamilton.py.

-      @subsection cd Cayley-Dickson Construction
+### Cayley-Dickson Construction
-      Once you have full blown quaternions, there really is no reason to not have octonions and sedinions, tesserines, bi-quaternions, co-quaternions, and their "split" varieties (including the split complex numbers) They can all be implemented via the Cayley Dickson construction in extension.py
+Once you have full blown quaternions, there really is no reason to
+      not have octonions and sedinions, tesserines, bi-quaternions, co-quaternions, and their "split" varieties (including the split complex numbers) They can all be implemented via the Cayley Dickson construction in extension.py

-      @subsection mink Minkowski Space
+### Minkowski Space
-      The minkowski.py module implements 4-vectors as a composition of a Scalar and a Vector- so that the metric is implicitly coded.
+The minkowski.py module implements 4-vectors as a composition
+      of a Scalar and a Vector- so that the metric is implicitly coded.
       Explicit coding, then Zen of python after all, would require implementing a metric tensor, thereby dumping a lot of multiplications by and additions of 0 into the package, and that is not warranted.

 Additional
       modules are lorentz.py (Lorentz transformation and general 4-tensors, as composed of rank 0, 1, and 2 3-tensors). de_broglie.py implements
       Lorentz transformation of wave-vector-- thus allowing simple